MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/device-metadata-authoring-wizard-portal.md

 # Device Metadata Authoring Wizard

 >[!NOTE]
 >This topic describes the Device Metadata Authoring tool provided in the Windows Driver Kit (WDK) 8.
-To developing device experiences for Windows 8.1, use the Device Metadata Authoring Wizard available with [Microsoft Visual Studio 2013 and Windows Driver Kit (WDK) 8.1](https://www.microsoft.com/download/details.aspx?id=42273).
+To develop device experiences for Windows 8.1, use the Device Metadata Authoring Wizard available with Microsoft Visual Studio 2013 and Windows Driver Kit (WDK) 8.1.
+For download links, see [Other WDK downloads](../other-wdk-downloads.md).

 ## Purpose